fabianzimber/gmod-netcapture/README.md

 ## Installation

-1. Download the `gmod_netcapture` folder from this repository.
+1. Download the `netcapture` folder from this repository.
 2. Locate the Garry's Mod server installation directory on your system.
 3. Navigate to the `addons` folder within the Garry's Mod server directory.
 4. Copy the `netcapture` folder into the `addons` folder.